j0xhn/TickTock/README.md

 ## Build & development

-Fork or clone this repo and run `npm install && bower install` then run `grunt serve` for viewing locally and `grunt` for building dist.
+Fork or clone this repo and run `npm install && bower install` then run `grunt serve` for viewing locally and `grunt build` for building dist.

 ### TODO
 - have user input a message that appears on the screen during their alarm